-If you’re a sports fan, the only thing better than kicking back, grabbing a beer, put your feet up, and enjoying a weekend of sporting action on the TV, is enjoying sports whilst having a few cheeky bets put on.
+If you’re a sports fan, the only thing better than kicking back, grabbing a beer, putting your feet up, and enjoying a weekend of sporting action on the TV, is enjoying sports whilst having a few cheeky bets put on.
 If you’re a sports betting veteran, you will no doubt know your way around the odd accumulator or two.

 A lot of experience, however, will not guarantee you success when placing your sports bets in 2020.
-There’s a lot of things to know when it comes to betting, which is why we’ve compiled this list for you today.
+There are a lot of things to know when it comes to betting, which is why we’ve compiled this list for you today.
 Below you’ll find a series of important things to know when it comes to sports betting as a veteran in 2020.

 Different rules apply in the states

 In the USA, one of the most important things to remember is that because of US legislation, different gambling laws and rules apply from state to state.
 Sports betting in the States was illegal until not too long ago, but now, thanks to new rules and laws set out by the Supreme Court, states can, and have, legalise sports betting if they wish to.

 Based on the success of similar companies like the UK betting sites at Findbettingsites.co.uk, 2019 saw six new States legalise gambling, and that trend looks set to continue into 2020.